 Technology in the Classroom

 In the Junior School, technology skills are integrated into the curriculum.
 Students see technology as a tool to learn, communicate and present information.
 All Junior School teachers are trained in the use of available technologies, and we also offer a full-time Technology Learning & Teaching Coordinator who is available in and out of the classroom to support teachers and students.

 Junior School students have easy access to computers and tablets, and we integrate technology into a wide range of teaching and learning activities that cater to students' needs.
 This early exposure ensures that their technological capabilities develop alongside their other skills and gives them the comfort they need as they move up through the school.

-As well, iPads are used at all grade levels to access websites and participate in online learning activities that complement the curriculum.
-We also equip every classroom with a mounted digital projector, interactive whiteboard and audio equipment.
+Classrooms are equipped with a mounted digital projector, interactive whiteboard and audio equipment.
 Wireless access points throughout the School ensure connection to online encyclopedias, databases, news services, global communications and video-streaming in every room.

 Software includes the Microsoft Office Suite, the Adobe Digital School collection, multimedia presentation software, concept mapping software, music software and a wide range of curriculum-related applications to support learning needs.

 Visit our Junior School Resources page for our digital resource collection.

 The school’s Wellness team and Learning, Technology and Innovation department teamed up to create Digital Citizenship Resources which provide best practices and address risk factors involved with children on social media.